Patient organization versus hospital-based recruitment strategies for EORTC QLG studies.

 Project summary

-This research project aims to assess the validity of hospital and patient organisation (PO) recruitment strategies by comparing their representativeness as well as accuracy of clinical data – specifically within the context of EORTC Quality of Life Group (QLG) studies (phases 1 to 4)
+This research project aims to assess the validity of hospital and patient organisation (PO) recruitment strategies by comparing their representativeness as well as accuracy of clinical data – specifically within the context of EORTC Quality of Life Group (QLG) module studies (phases 1 to 4).

 More specifically, this study will for the first time evaluate, in the context of the different phases of an EORTC QoL Module development, how recruitment through POs (as compared to hospital recruitment) affects: